vidishsirdesai/projects/README.md

 ### Unique attributes and number of unique attributes in each column
 Information regarding the number of unique attributes and the unique attributes in each column can be found here: [link](artifacts/unique_attributes.txt).

-### Undefined attributes
+### Undefined and redundant attributes
-There is no description available for the feature `lastflag` in the data dictionary.
+There is no description available for the feature `lastflag` in the column profile.
 Hence it has been dropped from the list of columns.

+Also, the column `numoutboundcmds` has all zeros.
+This column can also be dropped from the list of columns.

 The new shape of the dataset, after dropping the `lastflag` column is:
 ```
-(125973, 43)
+(125973, 42)
 ```

 ### Numerical and categorical attributes